 Bekal Fort

 Kasaragod is home to Kerala’s largest and most well-preserved fort, beautifully bordered by a stunning beach.
 Bekal Fort, a massive structure shaped like a giant keyhole, dates back to the 17th century.
 This historical edifice provides breathtaking views of the Arabian Sea from its tall observation towers, which once housed gigantic cannons centuries ago.
+Adjacent to the fort is an ancient mosque, believed to have been built by Tipu Sultan of Mysore.
+Initially constructed by the rulers of the Kadampa Dynasty, the fort has witnessed a succession of rulers including the Kolathiri Rajas, the Vijayanagara Empire, Tipu Sultan, and eventually the British East India Company.
+Today, Bekal Fort and its picturesque surroundings are rapidly becoming a sought-after international tourist spot and a favorite location for filmmakers.

 Visiting hours: 08:00 – 17:30 hrs.